KxSystems/docs/docs/ml/nlp/userguide/emails.md

 ## `.nlp.email.getGraph`

-_Graph of who emailed whom, with the number of times they emailed_
+_Get the graph of who emailed who, including the number of times they emailed_

-Syntax: `.nlp.email.getGraph x`
+Syntax: `.nlp.email.getGraph[emails]`

-Where `x` is a table (result from `.nlp.email.i.parseMbox`), returns a table of to-from pairing.
+Where `emails` is a table (result from `.nlp.email.loadEmails`)

+returns a table of to-from pairing.

 ```q
 q).nlp.email.getGraph[emails]